-CIVIL ENGINEERING
+CIVIL ENGINEERING (CVEN)

 A variety of courses is offered in civil engineering to permit a student to study in a given branch.
-The department is especially well equipped to offer, with support from other departments, areas of study in civil engineering systems; coastal and ocean engineering; construction engineering; environmental engineering; geotechnical engineering; hydraulic engineering and fluid mechanics; water resources engineering; materials engineering; public works engineering; structural engineering and structural mechanics; transportation engineering; urban management; and urban planning.
+The department is especially well equipped to offer, with support from

 Modern facilities and current equipment are available to enhance study and instruction in engineering design graphics.
 These facilities include a graphics library, a reproduction and visual aid center, photographic and darkroom facilities, a computer graphics facility and special equipment.